-You skin has a naturally acidic barrier.
-Research has found that the more acidic skin is, the healthier it is.
+You skin has a naturally acidic barrier. has found that the more acidic skin is, the healthier it is.
 This is because the protective layer helps the skin retain moisture.

 Unfortunately, skin becomes less acidic when washed with soap and water.
 Using ACV instead of soap or soaking in an ACV bath may help skin retain its natural acidity.
 This may prevent dryness and damage.

 Athlete’s foot is caused by a fungal infection.
 Vinegar has long been used as a natural treatment for nail fungus.

 Today, shows that apple cider vinegar has some antifungal properties.
 Unfortunately, ACV has not yet been tested on tinea, the type of bacteria that causes athlete’s foot, jock itch, and ringworm.
 Try these other natural home remedies to relieve your symptoms.

 Many different conditions can cause joint pain.
 The pain itself is typically caused by inflammation around the joints.
 If you have joint pain, you may have treated it at home with an over-the-counter anti-inflammatory like ibuprofen (Advil, Motrin) or naproxen (Aleve).

 In a , researchers found that vinegar is an effective anti-inflammatory in mice.
 This means that it could potentially work as an anti-inflammatory in humans.
 However, in this study, the mice ingested vinegar rather than bathed in it.